Exact Penalty Method for Variationally Coherent Stochastic Programming Problems: Problem Setup

 and, if equality constraints are present ($E \neq \emptyset$), it also holds that:

 where

 \end{definition}

 The constraint qualification {\bf (CQ)} is structurally similar to those stated in \cite{Han} (Definition 2.1), \cite{DiPillo} (Assumption B), and in \cite{py99}.
-The full weight of this assumption is realized in the following lemma (equivalent to Theorem 2.2 in \cite{Han}), which proves that under {\bf (CQ)}, the local minima of the original problem $\C$ and the unconstrained penalty problem $\Up$ perfectly match for a sufficiently large $p$.
+The following lemma (equivalent to Theorem 2.2 in \cite{Han}) establishes that under {\bf (CQ)}, the local minima of the original problem $\C$ and the unconstrained penalty problem $\Up$ coincide for a sufficiently large penalty parameter $p$.

-The analytical power of the constraint qualification lies in its ability to uniformly bound the directional derivatives of the constraint functions.
-If we are at a point $x$ that is not perfectly feasible, {\bf (CQ)} guarantees the existence of a target point $v \in \X$ such that moving from $x$ towards $v$ systematically and forcefully reduces the constraint violations.
+Constraint qualification allows to uniformly bound the directional derivatives of the constraint functions.
+If we are at a point $x$ that is not perfectly feasible, {\bf (CQ)} guarantees the existence of a target point $v \in \X$ such that moving from $x$ towards $v$ strictly decreases the constraint violations.

 In the following analysis, we will frequently refer to the directional derivatives of the individual constraint components.
 Let us define the directional operators for the equality and inequality constraints along a direction $d$: